 Start small if you're new, with up to 10mg a day for five days, to let your body get into the full swing of things and fully reap the benefits of your new CBD self care routine.

 CBD can be a powerful tool in your daily arsenal, even at small doses.
 I take CBD to ultimately soften my rough edges, and to melt away the pains and worries that keep me from being productive—because it's amazing how much valuable energy can be sucked up into the void to manage my anxiety and muscle tension.

 I'm in no way saying that you should go cold turkey on your pharmaceutical medications, or that you should replace them with CBD.
 But for me, CBD has filled a lot of gaps, and has lessened my reliance on some big time pharmaceutical drugs, and that's pretty cool.

-When it comes down to it, the one who knows your body best is you.
-If you are curious about CBD, I heartily encourage you to give it a try.
+So if you dare, give it a try.
 Start small, pair it with other healthy lifestyle choices (crushing beers and pizza + CBD will not magically solve all of your problems), and see how you feel.
-Keep in mind that it'll take time to find your favorite method of ingestion, your perfect dose, and maybe job—but I promise you, it's worth it.
+Keep in mind that it'll take time to find your favorite method of ingestion, your perfect dose, and maybe job—but it's worth it.
+Good luck.